Properties of Lime Building Materials

 16. We provide training

-Lime is suitable and practical for all sizes of projects and developments too, which is why we provide training and assistance where required.
+Lime building materials are suitable and practical for all sizes of projects and developments too, which is why we provide training and assistance where required.

 It can also be incorporated into effective building systems, such as our own Warmshell system, where a lime render is used to add surface finish and an additional insulative layer to the structural insulation panels beneath.